-Make sure to indicate the amount of the GST/HST you would have paid if the supplier had not paid or credited the amount to you.
-For details on how to calculate your total rebate, see "Part C - Rebate claimed" on page 30.
+Use Method (b) to complete Section I of Part C, and Part F of the application.
+Make sure to indicate the amount you would have paid if the supplier had not paid or credited the amount to you.
+For details on how to calculate your total rebate, see "Part C - Rebate claimed" on page 32.

 The GST/HST registered supplier of the installation services who pays or credits the rebate to you has to complete Part G of the application.
-The supplier must then send the application with their GST/HST return and can claim the amount paid or credited on line 107 of the return.
+The supplier will then send the application with his or her GST/HST return and claim the amount paid or credited on line 107 of the return.